-The Neighbourhood Centre Area within the Argo Joshua Creek community is located along the central north-south avenue/transit corridor at the intersection of the east-west collector road.
-Consistent with the North Oakville East Master Plan, this area is intended to be a 'main street' driven development area, characterized by the potential for varying levels of residential, retail, and civic functions.
-It plays a key role in strengthening the urban structure and defining the character of the surrounding neighbourhoods through walkable and transit-supportive built form and open space design.
+The Neighbourhood Centre Area within the Argo Joshua Creek community, is located along the central north-south avenue/transit corridor at the east-west corner of Street 'A' and Street 'B' and as identified in Figure 5.3.
+Consistent with the North Oakville East Master Plan, this area is intended to provide a 'main street' character that is defined by varying levels of residential, commercial, mixed use and civic functions.
+The mixed use block in the Neighbourhood Centre Area will therefore play a key role in promoting the 'main street' character of Street 'A' and 'B', with walkable and transit-supportive built form and open space design.

-The following guidelines shall apply specifically to the design of streetscape and built form within the Neighbourhood Centre Area:
+The following sections identify guidelines that shall apply to the streetscape and built form design of the mixed use block and the neighbourhood activity node that sit within the Neighbourhood Centre Area.